 If you’re a homeowner looking to stay cool during the summer months, you’re probably asking, “How much does it cost to install central air in a 2000 square foot house?”
-On average, homeowners can expect to pay between $5,000 and $12,000, with most spending around $7,000 for a complete central air conditioning system, including installation.
+On average, it is hard to estimate a cost without knowing the details about your house and current system.

 🧾 Average Cost Breakdown for 2000 Sq Ft Home